 When war was declared in the summer of 1914, Arthur was just half-way through his training course.
 The College premises at West Hill were comandeered for the duration of the war and the students in Arthur’s year were given the opportunity to continue their training at Bede College, Durham.
 Some of the students, who were training with the 4th Battalion Hampshire Regiment on Salisbury Plain at the outbreak of war, decided to stay with the Regiment and prepare to go to war.
-We cannot be sure whether Arthur went to Durham to continue his studies, but from his War Gratuity payment it is possible to estimate that he was embodied in January 1915.
-That would suggest the scenario where Arthur went to Bede College for the first term of his Senior year before deciding to give up his teacher training and volunteer to join the war effort.
+Arthur was one of those students who were mobilised on 5th August 1914.

 Winchester Training College courtesy of Alwyn Ladell

 From Winchester to Mesopotamia

 Arthur would in all probability have enlisted with the College Company of the Territorial Force while he was a student.
 Along with many of his peers, and other alumni who were still in the Winchester area, staying with the Hampshire Regiment would have seemed the natural step.
 The movements of the College Company after the declaration of war are laid out in the Winchester Training College, Reports and Balance Sheets document:

 The following will show the movements of the College Company from July,1914, to March,1916:-

 The ordinary Camp was held on Salisbury Plain (Bulford), July 25th to August 4th, 1914.